port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/bitbucket-server.md

 ---
-sidebar_position: 5
+sidebar_position: 19
 description: Ingest Bitbucket Server projects, repositories and pull requests into your catalog
 ---

-import BitbucketProjectBlueprint from "../../webhook/examples/resources/bitbucket-server/\_example_bitbucket_project_blueprint.mdx";
+import BitbucketProjectBlueprint from "./resources/bitbucket-server/\_example_bitbucket_project_blueprint.mdx";
-import BitbucketPullrequestBlueprint from "../../webhook/examples/resources/bitbucket-server/\_example_bitbucket_pull_request_blueprint.mdx";
+import BitbucketPullrequestBlueprint from "./resources/bitbucket-server/\_example_bitbucket_pull_request_blueprint.mdx";
-import BitbucketRepositoryBlueprint from "../../webhook/examples/resources/bitbucket-server/\_example_bitbucket_repository_blueprint.mdx";
+import BitbucketRepositoryBlueprint from "./resources/bitbucket-server/\_example_bitbucket_repository_blueprint.mdx";
-import BitbucketWebhookConfiguration from "../../webhook/examples/resources/bitbucket-server/\_example_bitbucket_webhook_config.mdx";
+import BitbucketWebhookConfiguration from "./resources/bitbucket-server/\_example_bitbucket_webhook_config.mdx";
-import BitbucketServerPythonScript from "../../webhook/examples/resources/bitbucket-server/\_example_bitbucket_python_script.mdx";
+import BitbucketServerPythonScript from "./resources/bitbucket-server/\_example_bitbucket_python_script.mdx";

-# Bitbucket webhook integration (Self-Hosted)
+# Bitbucket (Self-Hosted)

 In this example you are going to create a webhook integration between your Bitbucket Server and Port.
 The integration will facilitate the ingestion of Bitbucket project, repository and pull request entities into Port.